thcborges/nanocube/README.md

 running 'nctest.sh' in the `test` subdirectory.
-It will make some queries of the nanocube (change the script if you are not using port 29512) and compare the results to known results that we gathered ourselves.
+It will make some queries of the nanocube (change the script if you are not using port 29512) and compare the results to known results that we gathered ourselves (for both Ubuntu 14.04 and MacOS 10.10).
 If the results match, it will report 'SUCCESS'.
-In the case of FAILURE, it may still be a simple discrepancy so you should look at the output to see if there is a simple explanation.
-Note that we are sorting the results of multiple queries and checking that the values returned are identical, so it is highly unlikely that there is a problem if the sorted results match the expected results.
+In the case of FAILURE, it may still be a simple discrepancy so you should look at the output to see if the results may simply be sorted differently.

 <!--
  and produces `out.txt`.